iTowns/itowns/CODING.md

 * Test and lint changes: see test, lint and test-examples npm script

 ## Debugging
-* `babel-inline-import-loader` prevents the source map debug in browser. if you want launch server and debug with the original source map, run : `npm run debug`.
+* `babel-inline-import-loader` prevents the source map debug in browser.
+If you want launch server and debug with the original source map, run : `npm run debug`.
 * To debug iTowns package on your side project.
 You can link iTowns package with `npm link ../path/iTowns/` in project folder and auto-transpile to `lib/` when iTowns sources are modified with command `npm run watch` in iTowns folder.

 ## Testing
 For unit and functional test, defines `HTTPS_PROXY` if you launch test behind a proxy.